Securing access to your accounts is crucial for protecting your online information.

 Spending an hour or two updating your passwords and log-in settings is a simple first step to take when preparing for episodes of online harassment that may make you vulnerable to hacking or doxing.
 Keep in mind the following tips:

 - Use multi-factor verification whenever possible.
-Email, social media, and other sites requiring a log-in usually offer the option of turning on two-step verification—a layer of security which requires you to retrieve a code from a secondary device before logging into your account.
+Email, social media, and other sites that require a log-in usually offer the option of turning on two-step verification—a layer of security that requires you to retrieve a code or confirm access from a secondary device before logging into your account.
 If someone tries to sign into your account, they won’t be able to complete authentication without access to your secondary device, which in most cases is your mobile phone—a device many of us have nearby at all times.
 To avoid the risks of SIM hijacking (see below), use an authenticator mobile app such as Google Authenticator or Authy, rather than your cell phone number for authentication.

 - Try to follow a one-to-one rule.
 Feminist Frequency stresses the importance of creating an individual password for each unique account in its Online Safety Guide.
 Don’t forget all the different accounts out there!
 Email, social media, banking, household expenses like electric and heating, credit cards, health insurance, television and movie subscriptions, retail subscriptions, charities, and volunteer memberships are just some of the online accounts you might have.
 It’s a lot to remember, so consider using a secure password manager (see below).